-- 1. The speaking assessment cards must not be opened until one working day before the test.
-Please note, this is a change from previous instructions. - 2.
+- 1. The warm-up section may give the examiner an indication of the best card to select but the examiner must not allow the candidate to lead the choice of topic. - 2.
+The speaking assessment cards must not be opened until one working day before the test. - 3.
 All tests must be recorded in full throughout.
 The recording must not be paused or stopped at any point during the test.